BerMacJrs/in-class-demo-f23/README.md

 # in-class-demo-f23
 This is the first repo we are creating in class.
+Therefore, yes.